-Previous studies have shown that the shape parameter in the Pella-Thomlinson model is notoriously difficult to estimate accurately ().
+Previous studies have shown that the shape parameter in the Pella-Thomlinson model can be difficult to estimate accurately ().
 To address this challenge and investigate the robustness of estimates of warming impact to different specifications of the shape parameter, we conducted a sensitivity analysis.
 In this analysis, the shape parameter was fixed at two distinct values (2 and 1.001) as specified in the widely used Schaefer and Fox surplus production models.
-The results of this analysis indicate that the estimate of warming impact was not sensitive to the specification of shape parameter (SI.4 in the Supplementary Material).
-Additionally, to ensure that the magnitude of warming effect was not underestimated due to the confinement of the prior normal distribution, we conducted another sensitivity analysis in which the standard deviation of the normal distribution was increased from two (the benchmark model specification) to five.
-The results showed that the magnitudes of warming impact estimates did not increase significantly with the increase of standard deviation of the normal prior distribution.
-This suggests that the specification of the shape parameter and prior distribution for warming impact does not significantly affect the overall conclusion of the study (SI.4 in the Supplementary Material).
+The results of this analysis indicate that the estimate of warming impact was not sensitive to the specification of shape parameter (see Supplementary Material for full details).
+Additionally, to ensure that the magnitude of the warming effects were not underestimated due to confinement by the normally distributed prior, we conducted a second sensitivity analysis in which the standard deviation of the normal distribution was increased from two (the benchmark model specification) to five.
+The results showed that the magnitudes of warming impact estimates did not increase significantly with the increase in the standard deviation of the normal prior distribution.
+This suggests that the specification of the shape parameter and prior distribution for warming impact did not significantly affect the overall conclusion of the study.
+See the Supplementary Materials for details on both sensitivity analyses.

 5. Disentangling the effect of temperature variation and fishing

-We quantitatively evaluated the relative impacts of warming and fishing on population abundance by conducting simulations under two hypothetical scenarios - one in which fishing was absent and another in which warming was absent.
+We quantitatively evaluated the relative impacts of warming and fishing on population abundance by conducting simulations under two hypothetical scenarios - one in which fishing was absent (which reveals the contribution of fishing to population abundance) and another in which warming was absent (which reveals the contribution of temperature variation to population abundance).
 In the scenario where fishing was absent, we set fishing mortality (F) and subsistence harvest to zero while maintaining all other parameters at their estimated values.
 In the scenario where warming was absent, we set the warming effect (θ) to zero, effectively eliminating temperature variation, while keeping all other parameters at their estimated values.
-The population dynamic model was then re-run and the depletion rate (B/k) of the terminal year was calculated for both scenarios.
-Comparing the terminal year's depletion rate from the benchmark model with those from the two hypothetical simulations, we were able to gain an intuitive understanding of the relative impact of fishing and temperature variation on population abundance.
-Specifically, the difference in terminal year's depletion rates between the benchmark model and the no-fishing scenario represents the exclusive contribution of fishing on population depletion.
-Similarly, the difference in terminal year's depletion rates between the benchmark model and the no-temperature-variation scenario represents the exclusive contribution of temperature variation on population depletion (note that this difference could be negative, indicating an increase in abundance due to temperature change).
+The population dynamics model was then re-run and depletion (B/k) in the terminal year was calculated for both scenarios.
+Comparing the terminal year's depletion from the benchmark model with those from the two hypothetical simulations, we were able to gain an quantitative understanding of the relative impact of fishing and temperature variation on population abundance.
+Specifically, the difference in terminal year depletion between the benchmark model and the no-fishing scenario represents the exclusive contribution of fishing on population depletion.
+Similarly, the difference in terminal year depletion rates between the benchmark model and the no-temperature-variation scenario represents the exclusive contribution of temperature variation on population depletion.
+Note that, unlike fishing which can only reduce abundance and thus only result in a positive difference, this difference could be negative, indicating an increase in abundance due to temperature change.

 Results:

-Of the 520 populations analyzed, 77 populations (15%) had a significant positive response to historical warming and 67 populations (13%) had a significant negative response to historical warming (Fig. 2A).
-By comparing with a null model, the estimated temperature effects show stronger patterns than would be expected from random chance (Fig.SI.3.1 in Supplementary Material).
-The estimation of temperature effects was also robust to the model specification and parameter priors (Fig.SI.4.1 and Fig.SI.4.2 in Supplementary Material).
+Of the 520 populations analyzed, 77 populations (15%) had a significant positive response to warming and 67 populations (13%) had a significant negative response to warming (Fig. 2A).
+By comparing with a null model, the estimated temperature effects show stronger patterns than would be expected from random chance (Figure SX).
+The estimation of temperature effects was also robust to model specification and parameter priors (Figure SX and SX).
+(13%)